 - Is there an audit for which it is needed?

 - Is there a litigation hold / public records request currently on the record?

-Satisfactory answers to these questions then results in a Destruction Notice Form being completed, signed by the department, and recorded with Records Management.
+Satisfactory answers to these questions (an answer of “yes”) then results in a Destruction Notice Form being completed, signed by the department, and recorded with Records Management.

 It is a written index of what records are stored in boxes/records that are ready for storage (either at Campus Records Storage or State Archives).
-This helps Records Officers with proper disposition and inventory.
+This document helps Records Officers with proper disposition and inventory.

 Have you ever entered a messy garage and thought to yourself, “I know it is in here, somewhere” or taken stock of what is in the fridge before grocery shopping?
-That is kind of what a records inventory is.
+These activities are kind of like a records inventory.
 It is taking stock of what you have and organizing it so you know where it is located.
 It is basically a list of the records that are stored in the box.

 It may seem daunting at first, but investing a little bit of time can save you and your office time, stress, and money in the long run.